MIMBCD-UI/prototype-cornerstone/README.md

 #### Allow-Control-Allow-Origin

 Access-Control-Allow-Origin is a [CORS (Cross-Origin Resource Sharing) header](https://www.html5rocks.com/en/tutorials/cors/).
-If you want to know [How does Access-Control-Allow-Origin header work?](https://stackoverflow.com/questions/10636611/how-does-access-control-allow-origin-header-work) follow the link.
+If you want to know [How does Access-Control-Allow-Origin header work?](https://stackoverflow.com/questions/10636611/how-does-access-control-allow-origin-header-work) follow the files.

 ##### Google Chrome